 I believe you will come to learn that the Bible has given us certain parameters by which we can define and identify many of these dispensations and time-periods so we could "know the time of our visitation" (see Luke 19:44 below).
 If this was not true, nobody would know what "signs of the time" to watch for, as we are commanded to do by the LORD.
 Our GOD is not a God of confusion; He does not promote "fuzzy math," that is when it comes to "knowing the time."
-GOD has truly provided the understanding to "when...," to many of the prophetic time periods, and what was once previously hid, was to be released at the "time of the end," the time we are now walking in brethren:
+GOD has truly provided the understanding to the "when...," of many of the prophetic time periods, because what was once previously hid, was to be released at the "time of the end," the time we are now walking in brethren:

 "[Jesus speaking] And shall lay thee even with the ground, and thy children within thee; and they shall not leave in thee one stone upon another; because thou knewest not the time of thy visitation."
 Luke 19:44